Did you know…

-The 2007 Mayo Foundation for Medical Education and Research reports-Although its medical uses aren’t entirely understood, hypnosis appears to help with a variety of health conditions, when provided by a certified hypnotherapist or other qualified clinician.
+The 2007 Mayo Foundation for Medical Education and Research reports-Although its medical uses aren’t entirely understood, hypnosis appears to help with a variety of health conditions when provided by a certified hypnotherapist or another qualified clinician.

-These range from helping to manage pain from chronic conditions to easing the symptoms of asthma to kicking bad habits like smoking.
+These range from helping to manage pain from chronic conditions to ease the symptoms of asthma to kicking bad habits like smoking.